 Get this point established in the very beginning.
 Whether it’s through audio calls, video conferences, or a project management software, the medium of communication should always be made clear.

 15. What is Your Expected Compensation?

 If you have a particular budget you need to stick to, then this question becomes very important.
 You need someone who can get the work done within that budget.
 But perhaps also consider how much you’re able to reallocate should you find a candidate slightly out-of-reach.

 You might want to make changes to your website at some point such as adding features or implementing a new section, for example, an e-commerce store.
 In that case, you need to make sure that the software engineer keeps this process easy for you.

 Resumes and portfolios are often a representation of a candidate’s best work or best self and there are numerous courses online for solving all for the whiteboarding questions you could possibly throw at them.
 These pieces of info also don’t tell much about the character qualities important for retention and culture fit.
 So getting more perspective is an important piece of due diligence.
 Former employers and former clients are great resources to tap for a broader picture of an employee’s character.
-But do consider that they are human and the information from these references are part of a larger picture.
+But do consider that when you hire a software engineer, references make up a part of a larger picture.

-Many people looking for software engineers for WordPress frequently forget this step – don’t assume that just because any software engineer has a sparkly portfolio and a few clients that they’ll write good performance code.
+Many people looking to hire a software engineer for WordPress frequently forget this step - don’t assume that just because any software engineer has a sparkly portfolio and a few clients that they’ll write good performance code.

 Security is now a bigger concern than ever.
 With phishing scams and cyber attacks taking place constantly, you need to make sure the security of your website stays top-notch.
 Ask your developer how they intend to approach the problem of security with your digital presence, and consider consulting a 3rd party security consultant.